Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 This beautiful off-the-beaten-path peninsula is often referred to as the Saga Circle of Iceland.

-The Saga Circle of Iceland has many historical places that are well worth visiting.
+The Saga Circle of Iceland has many historical sites well worth visiting.
 I explored the peninsula for 2 days and stayed for one night at the Vogur country lodge in Fellsströnd.

 Krosshólaborg & Auður djúpúðgaKrosshólaborg í Dölum West-Iceland - the stone cross